Ouse Valley Railway

-Skew bridge near the Ouse Valley Viaduct on the London to Brighton Main Line was to be one end of the line - the abutments in the foreground were built for the Ouse Valley line.
+Skew bridge near the Ouse Valley Viaduct on the London to Brighton Main Line was to be one end of the line – the abutments in the foreground were built for the Ouse Valley line.

-The Ouse Valley Railway was to have been part of the London, Brighton & South Coast Railway (LBSCR).
-It was authorised by an Act of Parliament in 1864 and construction of the 20 mi long line was begun, but not completed.
+The Ouse Valley Railway was to have been part of the London Brighton and South Coast Railway (LBSCR).
+It was authorised by an act of Parliament in 1864 and construction of the 20 mi long line was begun, but not completed.
 It never opened to traffic.

 Background

 In the 1860s, the South Eastern Railway and the London, Chatham and Dover Railway were proposing to build railways to Brighton and Eastbourne.
 To counter this threat, the LBSCR proposed to build a 20 mi long railway linking Haywards Heath, Uckfield, and Hailsham.
 It accepted that the line would not be profitable but it wanted to keep other companies out of its territory.
 Authorisation was given to extend the line to St Leonards.
 One tactic to be employed by the LBSCR was to build the line as slowly as possible, delaying its opening to force other companies to look elsewhere to build their lines.